Keepsake Organization Part III: DIY Family Memory Boxes

 This was one more of those projects that allowed me to breathe a deep sigh of relief once I finished.
 The peace of mind from having these precious keepsakes organized, easy to access and in a safe place – it’s priceless!

-Keepsake Organization Part II: Kids' File Boxes
+Keepsake Organization Part II: DIY Kids' File Boxes

 Along with getting caught up on family yearbooks and photo boxes, one of my organization projects for the beginning of 2024 included getting a system in place for our kids’ papers.
 They’re still just in a Mother’s Day Out preschool program right now, so it’s mostly handprint crafts and coloring pages in our house.
 After they get their spotlight on the fridge, I don’t just want to toss them, but also don’t want them to pile up.
 I want to keep them in order and from getting damaged.

-Enter: these file boxes.
+Enter: these DIY kids file boxes.
 They’re the perfect solution for keeping school papers worthy of saving, along with other paper things like birthday cards, letters, photos and more, organized and contained all in one place.
 When they leave the nest some day, they’ll have this to take with them and everything will be so easy to access and revisit.

 I have to give credit for this idea to Francie Outlaw and her Filing System for Childhood Memories – I followed her steps pretty closely, just tweaking and adding a few things along the way.

-These boxes are really pretty simple.
+These DIY kids memory boxes are really pretty simple.
 A clear file box for each child, one colored hanging folder per year (we color code pretty much everything in this house), with 2 manila folders in each.
 Starting with Pregnancy/Before You Were Born, First Year, 1 Year, 2 Years, 3 Years, 4 Years, 5 Years, and then Kindergarten all the way through 12th Grade – even a College folder if you want to include that.

 The first manila folder for each year holds documents – things like report cards, certificates, notes from teachers, class photos, birthday cards and letters.
 The second manila folder holds classwork and artwork.
 For the pregnancy and first year sections, I put things like ultrasound photos, baby shower cards, birthday cards, and their baby book in those folders.